PLLUG/PLLUG-Summer-Camp/Principes/SCProcess.md

 ## First meeting

-All summer camp members should be present on this meeting.
+All Summer Camp Participants should be present on this meeting.

 **Agenda:**

-* Mentors present projects in couple slides.
+* Mentors present projects in couple of slides.
 * Communication between members (Networking).

-## Camp process
+## PSC process

-All summer camp should be splitted to milestones but count of milestones should be not less than three.
+* All summer camp should be splitted to milestones but count of milestones should be not less than three.
-Duration of milestone should be not more than 1 month, All milestones should be finished with demo.
+* Duration of milestone should be not more than 1 month.
+* All milestones should be finished with demo.